To all the young writers whom I’d hoped to meet at a workshop this spring or summer (cancelled due to Covid-19)…

 Start with a real person — maybe yourself or someone your know, someone in the news or in a history book.
 Or invent a character unlike anyone seen before — a sinister alien, a kind-hearted demon, a genius caveman.
 Or expand on a character in a story you’ve already begun.
 In a pinch, take a fictional character you’ve read and change something about them, e.g., Percy Jackson as Persephone Jackson — would she be different as a girl?
 Rusty and the Warriors as hyenas?
 Cinderella’s godmother as a wicked witch?

 Just begin.
 Forcing yourself to come up with details often results in something really interesting.
 Try it.
 You’ll be amazed by how creative you are.
 Start with one character trait and ask questions.
 Soon you’ll know your character so well, you’ll be ready to show them to your reader — but more on that next week.

 Have a great Friday.

-Category: author talks, featured, friday form, school visits, writing proces, writing workshops, young writersTags: author visits, characters, cinderella, creating characters, creative process, creative writing, creative writing exercise, featured, fiction writing, fictional characters, inspiration, short fiction, short stories, writers, writing, writing exercise, writing workshops, youth writing
+Category: author talks, friday form, school visits, writing proces, writing workshops, young writersTags: author visits, characters, cinderella, creating characters, creative process, creative writing, creative writing exercise, fiction writing, fictional characters, inspiration, short fiction, short stories, writers, writing, writing exercise, writing workshops, youth writing